spcs/synaps/_sources/artifacts/apispec/common/common_errors.txt

      - Request is invalid
      - 400
    * - InternalFailure
-     - Request is failed by unkwon interal error.
+     - Request is failed by unknown internal error.
      - 500